lobodpav/grunt-spawn-pipe/README.md

 ### Error handling

-If an error occurs in any of the command for example because of a typo in command name, the first command is killed to ensure the whole piped chain gets terminated.
+If an error occurs in any of the command, for example because of a typo in command name, the first command is killed to ensure the whole piped chain gets terminated.

 ### Environment